lhcb/bender-tutorials/getting-started/firstalgorithms.md

 alg   = HelloWorld('Hello')
 gaudi.setAlgorithms( [ alg ] )
 ```
-{% discussion "More on optional _dynamic configuration_" %}
+{% discussion "More on an optional _dynamic configuration_" %}
-As it have been said earlier, the part of `configure` function, placed after `gaudi=appMgr()` line corresponds
+As it has been said earlier, the part of `configure` function, placed after `gaudi=appMgr()` line
-to _dynamic configuration_, and here one can continue the further configuration of the algorthm, e.g.
+corresponds to _dynamic configuration_,
+and here one can continue the further configuration of the algorthm, e.g.
 ```python
 gaudi    = appMgr()
 alg      = HelloWorld('Hello')